-PHL 154-Introduction to Religion
+PHL 154 - Introduction to Religion

+IAI: H5 900

+1.7

-IAI: H5 900 Introduction to Religion is an introduction to the concept of religion within society, treating the nature, origin, beliefs, practices and roles that religion plays.
+Introduction to Religion is an introduction to the concept of religion within society, treating the nature, origin, beliefs, practices and roles that religion plays.
+(Spring only)

 Prerequisite: None

-PHL 155 -World Religions
+PHL 155 - World Religions

-IAI: H5 904N 1.1 World Religions is a survey of the major religions of the world.
+IAI: H5 904N

+World Religions is a survey of the major religions of the world.
 This course will include a philosophical examination of the histories and selected teachings, practices and institutions of major Eastern and Western religions, such as Buddhism, Christianity, Confucianism, Hinduism, Islam, Jainism, Judaism, Shinto, Sikhism, and Taoism.
-Prerequisite: None of "secular religion."
-Examines the emergence of new forms of belief and practice and the variety of religious issues confronting American society today.
-Prereauisite: None

-PHL 156 -Religion in American Society
+PHL 156 - Religion in American Society